A crown is a tooth shaped ‘cap’ that is placed over a tooth to restore its shape and size, strength, and improve its appearance.

 There are many indications for crowning a tooth.
 These can be due to aesthetic considerations but most are due to a lack of remaining tooth structure.
 If a tooth is broken down or heavily filled, the crown is placed to protect the tooth from the high biting forces we exert on our teeth whilst eating.

 The latest advances in porcelain allows light to transmit through the crown, thereby creating a restoration that is virtually undetectable from the other natural teeth in your smile.
-With the absence of any metalcore on the inside of the crown, there will be no more black lines that are usually seen with the older metal ceramic crowns.
+With the absence of any metal core on the inside of the crown, there will be no black lines that are usually seen with the older metal ceramic crowns.

-The porcelain crown is actually the bigger molar tooth on the right of the picture.
+The porcelain crown is the bigger molar tooth on the right of the picture.

-This treatment is often used where you may have chipped teeth as well as suffering from discolouration, crowding of the teeth or if the teeth are uneven in appearance or badly worn to protect against further wear in the future.
+This treatment is often used for chipped teeth, as well as discolouration, crowding of the teeth or if the teeth are uneven in appearance or badly worn to protect against further wear in the future.
 It is often necessary to create a mock-up that we can put on your teeth to show you what can be achieved before going ahead.
 We may need a period where temporary veneers are cemented to make sure that our design is going to work.

 Dental Veneers are extremely thin but once bonded to the tooth are unbelievably strong.